Skip to main content

 Vai Siaine (Banana Coconut Pudding)

-Sweet traditional dessert made by boiling bananas in coconut milk to form smooth, sweet pudding.
-Served warm, topped with coconut shavings or fresh fruit pieces.
-Simple ingredients create comforting dessert.
-Often served at family gatherings and as special treat for children.
+A traditional dessert made by boiling bananas in coconut milk into a smooth, sweet pudding.
+It is served warm, topped with coconut shavings or pieces of fresh fruit.
+A few simple ingredients make for comforting food, and it often appears at family gatherings or as a treat for kids.

 Ika Loloi (Fish in Coconut Cream)